Thelastblackpearl/rainfall_monitor/docs/rain_gauge_setup_guide.md

 # run setup.sh
 bash rainfall_monitor/src/setup.sh

-#note:
+```
-There is an option for zerotier installation during initial setting up or you can do it manually by Following the instructions on [Zerotier for Raspberry Pi Tutorial](https://pimylifeup.com/raspberry-pi-zerotier/).
+* NOTE: There is an option for zerotier installation during initial setting up or you can do it manually by Following the instructions on [Zerotier for Raspberry Pi Tutorial](https://pimylifeup.com/raspberry-pi-zerotier/).
 Go to  [Zerotier](https://my.zerotier.com/) platform and login with the credentials shared via email/open project to monitor/connect to device IPs.

-```

 ### 7. Check audio recording system